Aeastr/CursorBounds/README.md

 ### **Setting the Debug Level**

 You can control the verbosity of the logs by setting the `logLevel` in `CursorBoundsConfig`.
-For example, to enable debug-level logging:
+[View log documentation](docs/logs.md) For example, to enable debug-level logging:

 ```swift
 CursorBoundsConfig.shared.logLevel = .debug